 This theater group was originally created to inspire more New Yorkers to go to the theater on a more regular basis (ie not just when Aunt Millie was in town).
 It remains that, but has become something even better.
 We now seek to connect people through the value of the shared experience.
 Whether at the theater, on Walk & Talks or at other interesting and compelling group experiences, this is what we strive for each time we bring a group together.

 What was not my intention was to become a ticket broker or “ticket lady” as some like to call me.
-Or my favorite term, coined by my friend Tim, “The Breaking Bad of Broadway”.
+Or my most favorite term as coined by my friend Tim, “The Breaking Bad of Broadway.”
 But here we are and, as people seem to really be enjoying the experience, here we shall remain.

-What is it about the experience of attending a GYGG event/procuring a ticket from us that people enjoy?
+What is it about the experience of attending a Grab Your Group & GO event and procuring a ticket from us that people enjoy?
 Let’s unpack this two ways – on the front end of learning about a show and deciding to join (the procurement) and on the back end of attending the show (the experience).

 1. We take our show picks very seriously.
 We are fortunate to live in a city where there is an abundance – perhaps an overwhelming amount even – of live theater.
 At GYGG, we cull through the newspapers, the internet and word of mouth to look for the shows that we think will appeal to the group.
 Truth: the list is heavily tilted to what I want to see, but this is thanks to the aforementioned research.
 I am a target market composite of the group, more often than not it works.

 When given the opportunity, I will see a show to preview it for the group.
 The preview is why I felt so strongly about Beetlejuice (and still do – I LOVE BEETLEJUICE). #savebeetlejuice